Connectome: Model organisms and datasets

 For macroscacle connectomes, the most common research subject is the human.
-For microscale connectomes, the most common subjects are the mouse, the fruit fly, the nematode C. elegans, and the barn owl.
+For microscale connectomes, the most common subjects are the nematode C. elegans, the fruit fly, the mouse, and the barn owl.

 Human

 The Human Connectome Project (HCP) was an initiative launched in 2009 by the National Institutes of Health (NIH) to map the neural pathways that underlie human brain function.
 The goal was to obtain and distribute information regarding the structural and functional connections within the human brain, improving imaging and analysis methods to enhance resolution and practicality in the realm of connectomics.
 By understanding the wiring patterns within and across individuals, researchers hope to unravel the electrical signals that give rise to our thoughts, emotions, and behaviors.
 Additional programs within the Connectome Initiative, such as the Lifespan Connectome and Disease Connectome, focus on mapping brain connections across different age groups and studying connectome variations in individuals with specific clinical diagnoses.
 The Connectome Coordination Facility serves as a centralized repository for HCP data and provides support to researchers.
 The success of this project has opened the door to understanding how connectomics might be influential in other areas of neuroscience.
 The potential of a "Connectome II" project has been referenced recently, which would focus on developing a scanner designed for high-throughput studies involving multiple subjects.
 The project would aim to utilize recent advancements in visualization technologies towards a higher spatial resolution in imaging structural connectivity.
 Advancements in this area might also involve incorporating wearable mobile technology to acquire various types of behavioral data, complementing the neuroimaging information gathered by the scanner.